abangiraprecious/abangiraprecious/README.md

 - 👋 Hey hey!
 My name is Precious Abangira:)
 - 🌱 I am currently studying computer science.
 - 💞️ I’m looking to collaborate on projects that will generally help me grow my knowledge and skill.
 - 📫 How to reach me?
-Deets in Bio
+Deets in Bio.
 - ⚡ I love the sky, coffee/tea and flowers so much.

 ### My Current Rank in Uganda:<br>